Battle of Tarakan (1945): Japan

-At the time of the Allied landing, the Japanese force on Tarakan numbered 2,200 men drawn from the Imperial Japanese Army and Imperial Japanese Navy.
-The largest unit was the 740-man strong 455th Independent Infantry Battalion which was commanded by Major Tadao Tokoi (常井忠雄).
-150 Army support troops were also on Tarakan.
-The Navy's contribution to Tarakan's garrison comprised 980 seamen commanded by Commander Kaoru Kaharu.
-The main naval unit was the 600-strong 2nd Naval Garrison Force.
-This naval unit was trained to fight as infantry and operated several coastal defence guns.
-The 350 Japanese civilian oil workers on Tarakan were also expected to fight in the event of an Allied attack.
-The Japanese force included about 50 Indonesians serving in a home guard unit.
+At the time of the Allied landing, the Japanese force on Tarakan numbered approximately 2,200 men drawn from the Imperial Japanese Army and Imperial Japanese Navy.
+The largest unit was the 455th Independent Infantry Battalion which was commanded by Major Tadao Tokoi (常井忠雄).
+This was a second-rate unit that had been formed for garrison duties.
+It had few heavy weapons and no vehicles or horses for transport.
+The 455th Independent Infantry Battalion had arrived on Tarakan in December 1944.
+It comprised either 740 or just under 900 men.
+Another 150 Army support troops were also on Tarakan.
+A home guard unit comprising about 50 Indonesians had been recruited in early 1945 and was considered by the Japanese to be the most efficient such unit in the Borneo area.
 Major Tokoi directed the overall defence of Tarakan, though relations between the Army and Navy were poor.